MustardMan42/Masterful-CSS-Module/README.md

       ```
 * In Foundry, import the .json files for each respective journal, being extremely careful that you choose the correct file for each journal.

-## Step 2: Write Style rules specific to the adventure
+## Step 2: Write a list of Variables for Adventure fonts and colors
 * Next we will list some variables.
 These make it so that if you make a mistake you only need to correct that mistake in one location, instead of all over the code.
 * Create a new rule for elements with the class we gave to those journals through World Scripter, in our case tio.
 Make sure you include the period.
 Under this class we are going to name a variable and give it a value, in this case we want to get the color of the read out text.
 We will call it `--tio-green-darkest`, and for the value use the hex code of the color.
 See [Part 2, step 3](#step-3-getting-exact-colors) for more info on gathering color hexcodes.
    * ```css